maxxiimo/the-front-end-manifesto/foundation-markup.md

 Foundation Markup
 =================

-The goal of Chapter 1 is to write and organize the components of our foundation markup in such a way that different browsers and desktop devices can consistently, correctly, and efficiently display visual information to the end-user, and backend coders can understand and plug into it with ease.
+The goal of Chapter 1 is to write and organize the components of our foundation markup in such a way that different browsers and desktop devices can consistently, correctly, and efficiently display visual information to the end-user; and backend coders can understand and plug into it with ease.
 Let's get started.

 The Application Layout
 ----------------------